Foundations for emotional Wellness

 How do I know if you can help me?

-I treat and assess children, adolescents, and families with a wide array of mental health problems.
-Prior to beginning treatment, I offer a free initial telephone consultation to discuss your reasons for seeking treatment, as well as any questions or concerns you may have, in order to determine suitability for treatment.
+We treat and assess children, adolescents, and families with a wide array of mental health problems.
+Prior to beginning treatment, we offer a free initial telephone consultation to discuss your reasons for seeking treatment, as well as any questions or concerns you may have, in order to determine suitability for treatment.

 Do I need a referral?